hacks-guide/Guide_Wii/docs/index.md

 The Wii is an aging console, and as such, may have difficulties connecting to modern wireless networks.

 Its network hardware is based on 802.11g (retroactively named Wi-Fi 3), which operates on the 2.4 GHz band.
 It also supports a maximum of WPA2-PSK (AES) personal network encryption.
-You must make sure your network supports these standards if you would like to use Wi-Fi with your Wii.
+You must make sure your network supports these standards if you would like to use Wi-Fi with your Wii; please note that routers from Xfinity and Spectrum are known to be incompatible with these settings.

 For the Wii U, vWii uses the internet settings set in the Wii U's main settings, but can be optionally separated with the [Wii VC Launch](https://hb-app.store/wiiu/WiiVCLaunch) Aroma plugin.